 - Receive students’ concerns of all nature: complaints, suggestions, petitions, praises and the like;

 - Appraise said concerns and, based on the gathered information, offer recommendations to competent bodies, faculty members and other relevant actors within the University and respective Organic Units;

 - Propose, if appropriate, new regulations.

 To get their affairs heard and relayed through proper channels, students ought to set an appointment with their ombudsperson via email - firstname.lastname@example.org.
-The Postgraduate Student Ombudsperson is available in his office (116 S2C) from May 2nd onward, on Wednesday mornings between 9 and 10.30 am, upon prior appointment.
+The Postgraduate Student Ombudsperson is available in his office (116 S2C), on Wednesday mornings between 9 and 10.30 am, upon prior appointment.
 Should an urgent matter arise and/or Wednesday mornings are not feasible for some reason, there is room for flexible scheduling provided there is prior contact and a time is agreed upon by email.